Crunch-io/ta-da/content/for-insights-teams/self-service.md

 +++

 * Don’t wait 2 days for new cuts from vendors.
-* Easily slice, dice, and filter respondent-level <br/>data anytime you want.
+* Easily slice, dice, and filter respondent-level data anytime you want.
 * Answer your own questions and find insights faster.
-* Create and apply a new filter in seconds e.g. <br/>18-25 year olds, female, purchased your brand in last 6 months.
+* Create and apply a new filter in seconds e.g. 18-25 year olds, female, purchased your brand in last 6 months.
 * Easily deliver to your stakeholders.
-    * Online: Interactive or static no-coding dashboards <br/>built in minutes.
+    * Online: Interactive or static no-coding dashboards built in minutes.
     * Offline: PowerPoint and Excel exports